Breast cancer in men

 Types of breast cancer in men

 There are different types of breast cancer.
-Knowing the type of breast cancer you have helps your doctors decide on the best treatment for you.
+Knowing the type you have helps your doctors decide on the best treatment for you.

 Most breast cancers in men are invasive.
 This means the cancer cells have spread outside the lining of the ducts of the breast and into surrounding breast tissue.
 There are two main types:

 This is the most common type of invasive breast cancer.
 About 7 to 9 out of 10 breast cancers in men (70% to 90%) are this type.
 This is when cancer cells are examined under the microscope and they have no specific features.
 They are called breast cancer of ‘no special type’ (NST) or ‘not otherwise specified’ (NOS).

 Some cells have features that identify them as a specific type of breast cancer.
 These are called ‘special type’ breast cancers.
 They are named depending on how the cells look under a microscope.
 The types include tubular, medullary, mucinous and cribriform.

 Ductal carcinoma in situ (DCIS) is the earliest form of breast cancer.
 In DCIS there are cancer cells in the ducts of the breast, but these cells are contained (in situ).
 They have not spread into normal breast tissue.
 It is much less common in men than in women.
 Less than 1 in 10 breast cancers in men (10%) are DCIS.

 Booklets and resources

 At the breast clinic

 You will see a specialist breast doctor or a nurse practitioner.
 You may also see a breast care nurse.
 They usually ask you if: